bbrzycki/setigen/docs/source/voltages.rst

 As custom signals are added, the :code:`DataStream.noise_std` parameter may no longer be accurate.
 In these cases, you may run :func:`~setigen.voltage.data_stream.DataStream.update_noise` to estimate the noise based on a few voltages calculated from all noise and signal sources.
 Then, the proper noise standard deviation can be produced via :code:`DataStream.get_total_noise_std()`.

+Quantizers
+^^^^^^^^^^

+The quantization classes are RealQuantizer and ComplexQuantizer.
+The latter actually uses the former for quantizing real and imaginary components independently.
+Quantization is run per polarization and antenna.

+The quantizers attempt to map the voltage distribution to an ideal quantized normal distribution with a target FWHM.
+Voltages that extend past the range of integers representable by `num_bits` are clipped.
+The standard deviation of the voltage distribution is calculated as they are collected, on a subset of `stats_calc_num_samples` samples.
+By default, this calculation is run on every pass through the pipeline, but can be limited to periodic calculations using the `stats_calc_period` initialization parameter.
+If this is set to anything besides a positive integer, the calculation will only be run on the first call and never again (which saves a lot of computation, but may not be the most accurate if the voltage distribution changes over time).

+Polyphase filterbank
+^^^^^^^^^^^^^^^^^^^^

+The PolyphaseFilterbank class implements and applies a PFB to quantized input voltages.
+A good introduction to PFBs is Danny C. Price, Spectrometers and Polyphase Filterbanks in Radio Astronomy, 2016 (http://arxiv.org/abs/1607.03579), as well as an `accompanying Jupyter notebook <https://github.com/telegraphic/pfb_introduction/blob/master/pfb_introduction.ipynb>`_.

+The main things to keep in mind when initializing a PolyphaseFilterbank object are:
+- `num_taps` controls the spectral profile of each individual coarse channel; the higher, the closer to an ideal response
+- `num_branches` controls the number of coarse channels; after the real FFT, we obtain `num_branches / 2` total coarse channels spanning the Nyquist range

 Creating multi-antenna RAW files
 --------------------------------